 15.Worldwide Knit Day began in 2005.
 This is a great day to show the world your passion.
 Where will you be for Worldwide Knit Day this year?

 16.Want to know what the latest trends are in knitting?
-Check out this link to see what our thoughts are for 2016.
-Remember though, it is very stylish to not be stylish...so be you, and let it shine using unique fibers.
+Remember it is very stylish to not be stylish...so be you, and let it shine using unique fibers.
 And in a world that seeks to be aware of our one and only planet earth, how cool is it to use recycled fibers in creating?

 Knitting is a very old craft of vague origins, but aren't you glad to have all this knitting knowledge, this yarn yapping, this fiber frenzying?
 Information can be a very good thing, and hey, now you don't need to google tink as you already have the other definition for frogging!